Bilalhappy/bilalhappy.github.io/content/authors/admin/_index.md

     url: https://www.itu.edu.tr/en/homepage

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include geodesy, and GNSS.
+bio: My research interests include satellite geodesy, and natural hazard monitoring with geosensors.
 For more detailed information you can take a look at the summary of my [Msc Thesis](https://tez.yok.gov.tr/UlusalTezMerkezi/TezGoster?key=kScA8XnrRb0WogX-qPGFkqWAxkBCZT-gwuvhIvcFEdd4IbskePLxuJ8SNQJbYsQT).

 # Interests to show in About widget
 interests: